-Proceed cautiously if the perlite is suspected of containing cryogenic liquid that might lead to a hazardous atmosphere in the perlite collection box.
+Proceed cautiously if the perlite is suspected of containing cryogenic liquid or is saturated with cryogenic gases, which can lead to a hazardous atmosphere in the perlite collection box.

 The insulation space pressure at ground level and at the level from which perlite is being withdrawn should be monitored using a manometer or gauge.
 If the pressure starts to increase, it can be an indication of an imminent perlite release and perlite removal should be stopped immediately.